 Huntington, the sexton of the city cemetery, requested twenty-nine dollars for the interment of twelve individuals and for a coffin.
 (William D. Huntington, Claim, Nauvoo, IL, 20 Dec.
 1843, Nauvoo, IL, Records, CHL; see also Woods, “Cemetery Record of William D. Huntington, Nauvoo Sexton,” 135–144.)

 On 8 December, JS proposed the idea of petitioning Congress “to take the city under their protecti[o]n.”
 That day, the Nauvoo City Council created a committee consisting of John Taylor, Orson Spencer, and Orson Pratt to draft a memorial requesting federal assistance and protection.
 By 16 December, the committee prepared a draft, which was read to the Nauvoo City Council.
 Councilors suggested amendments, and JS stated: “We wished to ask the privilege of calling on U. S troops to protect us in our privileges, which is not unconstitutional,— but lays in the breast of congress.”
 JS and the council debated the constitutional merits of the memorial before referring it back to the committee for revision.
 (Historical Introduction to Memorial to the United States Senate and House of Representatives, ca. 16 Dec.
 1843–12 Feb.
-1844, p.
-374 herein.)
+1844.)